 International Peace and Conflict Resolution (MA) American University, Washington D.C.

 Irish Centre for Human Rights (MA & PhD) Galway.
 Offers MAs and PhD programs related to human rights.

 Local Economic Development (MA) University of Waterloo

-Master of Public Service (MPS) University of Waterloo
+Public Service (MPS) University of Waterloo

 Policy Studies (PhD) Ryerson.
 Includes a stream in Immigration Settlement and Diaspora Policies.